kubernetes-hy/kubernetes-hy.github.io/pages/part4/part4.md

 $ kubectl -n prometheus port-forward prometheus-operator-1593782473-grafana-7d457dff56-m2r6d 3000
 ```

-Here we can paste the json to "import via panel json" and then choose Prometheus as the source on the following page.
+Here we can paste the JSON to "import via panel json" and then choose Prometheus as the source on the following page.

 ![]({{ "/images/part4/grafana_import.png" | absolute_url }})